Op-ed: Give from your estate now to reduce your tax exposure later

 - Creating and funding a spousal lifetime access trust (SLAT) to transfer substantial amounts out of your marital estate to your spouse, who would then have sole control of these assets.
 Such trusts are irrevocable, which means the terms of the trust, including the beneficiary, can't be reversed in the event of divorce or separation.
 So undertaking a SLAT requires a confidence in a marriage.
 Some couples arrange a SLAT for each spouse, essentially sharing control of their joint assets after moving them out of their combined estate.

-- Creating a QTIP—qualified terminable interest property trust.
+- Creating a QPRT — qualified personal residence trust.
 These trusts involve giving away your home to an heir but continuing to live in it for the term of the trust.
 The value of the home comes out of the estate immediately.
 At the end of the trust's term, the house becomes the property of the heir, usually an adult child, so entering into these trusts requires confidence in filial relationships.
 To get the intended advantage, you must outlive the term of the trust.
-If you don't, the house comes back into your estate, defeating the purpose of the QTIP, so your age and health may be considerations.
+If you don't, the house comes back into your estate, defeating the purpose of the QPRT, so your age and health may be considerations.

 - Transferring life insurance policies out your estate.
 Owning a policy in your name can automatically make it part of your estate, and a substantial policy can vastly increase your estate's total value.
 The solution is to transfer ownership to an heir or, to reduce the heir's tax liability, to an appropriate form of trust, with that heir as the trust's beneficiary.

-Note: Correction: This article has been updated with the proper terminology for a trust to gift a residence.